dinaka99g/Creating-numerical-networks-by-interpolation-methods/README.md

 # Creating-numerical-networks-by-interpolation-methods

-Using an computer program written in the Python programming language, generate a structured network using transfinite interpolation for the following cases:
+Using a program written in the Python programming language, generate a structured network using transfinite interpolation for the following cases:

 1. the computational domain lies within the square defined by points (0,0), (5,5), (0,10) and (-5,5), and